rmccoy7541/neand_sQTL/log.md

 REMEMBER
 - You need to make the pipeline generalizable, especially the part after separating the phenotype table by tissue.

+### Wed 20 Mar 2019 03:39:04 PM EDT
+Conditional pass and NomPassExtract are failing because of some errors in the code that I have since fixed.

 ### Tue 19 Mar 2019 09:14:28 AM EDT
 Running the QTLtools for-loop on the `unlimited` partition, let's see how this goes.